dirkdunn/GA_Lessons/lessons/css_boxmodel.md

 ### Lesson Objectives
 By the end of this lesson students will be able to:

-- Explain the CSS Box Model
+- Explain the CSS Box Model (lecture)
-- Adjust element spacing using padding and margin
+- Adjust element spacing using padding and margin (lab)
+- Describe the difference between block, inline-block, and inline elements (lab)

-- Explain the difference between and use cases of: static, relative, fixed, & absolute positioning
+- Explain the difference between and use cases of: static, relative, fixed, & absolute positioning (maybe)

-- Create floating elements to position content removed from the standard document flow
+- Create floating elements to position content removed from the standard document flow (header, then switch to flexbox)

+**Lab:**
+- Explain what flexbox is
-- Use flexbox to adjust content in their CSS
+- Use flexbox to position content on webpages

 ### Review
 - Difference between block, inline, and inline-block elements.